Raidriar796/Resonite-On-Steam-Deck/README.md

 There are a couple of mod loaders but the primary one is currently [ResoniteModLoader](<https://github.com/resonite-modding-group/ResoniteModLoader>).
 I won't give a full guide on setting up mods as RML already has a guide which is applicable to the Steam Deck.

-**Recommended Mods**

-*The .dll files will need to be manually placed in the `rml_mods` folder*

-[CacheGetClapped](<https://github.com/dfgHiatus/CacheGetClapped>) - Smart cache management, clears old cache files and can keep cache size within specified limit.

-*Highly Recommended, especially for 64/256 GB models.*

-[DisableFXAA](<https://github.com/FalsePattern/DisableFXAA>) - Disables FXAA anti aliasing.

-*Worsens upscale quality and causes jagged edges to be more jarring, but text readability is vastly improved*

-[DynBoneWrangler](<https://github.com/isovel/DynBoneWrangler>) - Disables dynamic bone chains when under a user specified fps limit and re-enables them when above another user specified fps limit.

-*Prevents shakey dynamic bones at frequently low framerates, may improve frame stability.*

-[NoSteamScreenshots](<https://github.com/Raidriar796/NoSteamScreenshots>) - Prevents Steam from saving an additional copy of photos you save in game, this also stops hitches from saving photos

-*Highly recommended if you're primarily using in app cameras*

-[ResoniteIkCulling](<https://github.com/Raidriar796/ResoniteIkCulling>) - Disables IK that's out of view and/or far away.
-Includes IK throttling options.

-*Primarily helps thermals and battery life in testing, highly recommended*

-[ShadowDistanceChanger](<https://github.com/art0007i/ShadowDistanceChanger>) - Allows for the max range of shadow visibility to be configured.

-*Slight reduction of GPU power consumption when reduced at the cost of shadow quality, slightly recommended*

 **Mod manager**

-There is an in-development mod manager that can actually be used on the Steam Deck right now, but I can't entirely recommend it as the [manifest](<https://github.com/resonite-modding-group/resonite-mod-manifest>) lacks contributors currently and the mods you can download from it are limited.
-The manager can *mostly* setup the mod loader for you at the very least.
+There is an in-development mod manager that can actually be used on the Steam Deck right now.

-The mod manager, [Resolute](<https://github.com/Gawdl3y/Resolute>), can be downloaded and setup to run without the need to go to Desktop Mode, but for now it requires some configuration to get working.
+The mod manager, [Resolute](<https://github.com/Gawdl3y/Resolute>), can be downloaded and setup to run without the need to go to Desktop Mode, but for now it requires slight configuration to get working.

 **Setting up the mod manager**